Vixel2006/axon/README.md

 ## 💣 Hackability Is Not a Feature.
 It's the Point.

 Most libraries hide their internals like it’s some sacred artifact.
-Nawah doesn’t do that.
+Idrak doesn’t do that.
 Everything is an object you can poke, inspect, and mutate at runtime.

 - 🔍 Access **all model parameters** with `net.params`
 - 🧱 Access **buffers** (non-trainable states) with `net.buffers`